Christopher96/yourstorage-cli/README.md

 ### yourstorage-cli
-A Command Line Interface for sending files over the internet through sockets where a central socket server is directly passing through data between the connected clients running with Node JS
+A Command Line Interface for sending files over the internet through sockets running on Node JS.
+A central socket server is directly passing through data between the connected clients.

 ```
  __  ______  __  _____  ______________  ___  ___  _________